Science panel says the FAA is too tough on drones

 “The committee concluded that ‘fear of making a mistake’ drives a risk culture at the FAA that is too often overly conservative, particularly with regard to (drone) technologies, which do not pose a direct threat to human life in the same way as technologies used in manned aircraft,” the board experts wrote.

-They said the FAA is sometimes “excessively risk averse,” and staffers may believe they could endanger their careers by allowing any new risk.
+They said that FAA staffers may believe they could endanger their careers by allowing any new risk.

 The board said its committee recommended that the FAA be guided by asking whether it can make drone use as safe as other background risks in everyday life.